OUR TEAM

 Designated Rick Hansen Foundation (RHFAC) Professional

-Kristin received her Bachelor of Applied Interior Design from Mount Royal University in 2013 as well as her registration through the National Council for Interior Design Qualification (NCIDQ).
-She is also a designated Rick Hansen Foundation (RHFAC) professional.
+She earned her Bachelor of Applied Interior Design from Mount Royal University in 2013, holds certification from the National Council for Interior Design Qualification (NCIDQ) and is a Licensed Interior Designer with the Alberta Architects Association.
+Kristin has also been a designated Rick Hansen Foundation Accessibility Certification (RHFAC) professional since 2020.

 Accessibility Strategist